Taiwan: China, Russia disrupting, threatening world order

 Blackburn, a Republican from Tennessee, reaffirmed shared values between the two governments and said she “looked forward to continuing to support Taiwan as they push forward as an independent nation.”

+In later remarks at the Foreign Ministry’s Institute of Diplomacy and International Affairs, Blackburn criticized leaders she did not identify for failing to take the threat from authoritarian regimes seriously enough.

+Xi Jinping, China's president and leader of the ruling Communist Party, “will not stop threatening the safety and security of Taiwan simply because it would be in everyone’s best interest to do so,” she said.
+“He is not a normal leader.
+And he has no interest in normal reactions or normal relations with the rest of the world."

-China sees high-level foreign visits to the island as interference in its affairs and de facto recognition of Taiwanese sovereignty.
+China sees high-level foreign visits to Taiwan as interference in its affairs and a de facto recognition of Taiwanese sovereignty.
 China’s recent military drills were seen by some as a rehearsal of future military action against the island, which U.S. military leaders say could come within the next few years.

-Along with staging the exercises, China cut off contacts with the United States on vital issues — including military matters and crucial climate cooperation — raising concerns over a lasting, more aggressive approach by Beijing.
+Along with staging the exercises, China cut off contacts with the United States on vital issues, including military matters and crucial climate cooperation, raising concerns over a more aggressive approach by Beijing.
 It also called in U.S. Ambassador to China Nicholas Burns to formally complain.
 He later said China was overreacting in order to manufacture a crisis.

 Due to the separation of powers in the U.S. government, the executive branch has no authority to prevent legislators from making such foreign visits and Taiwan benefits from strong bipartisan support in Washington.
-China, whose ruling Communist Party wields total control over the country's politics, refuses to acknowledge that fundamental principle.
+China, where the Communist Party wields total control over the country's politics, refuses to acknowledge that fundamental principle.

-U.S. State Department spokesperson Vedant Patel said members of Congress and elected officials “have gone to Taiwan for decades and will continue to do so," saying it was in line with U.S. policy to only maintain formal diplomatic ties with Beijing.
+U.S. State Department spokesperson Vedant Patel said members of Congress and elected officials “have gone to Taiwan for decades and will continue to do so," and that it was in line with U.S. policy to only maintain formal diplomatic ties with Beijing.

 “We’re going to continue to take calm and resolute steps to uphold peace and stability in the region and to support Taiwan in line with our longstanding policy," Patel said at a briefing Thursday.